svshaf/soapui-automation/Reusing Groovy scripts in SoapUI project.md

 	.run(testRunner, context)
 ```

-In our case this initializes context property _UUID_, that could be used then in any following TestSteps of the TestCase (for example, as the value of _correlationId_ parameter in 'SOAP Request' TerstStep), in such way:
+In our case this initializes context property _UUID_ that could be used then in any following TestSteps of the TestCase (for example, as the value of _correlationId_ parameter in 'SOAP Request' TerstStep), in such way:

 ```xml
 <correlationId>${=context.UUID}</correlationId>